allan-tulane/fa-23-assignment-05-RhonFarber/answers.md

 - **3b.**
 def findNextBestMST(graph):
-    # Step 1: Find the optimal MST using Prim's algorithm
     optimalMST = primsAlgorithm(graph)

-    # Initialize a min heap to store the weights and trees
     minHeap = new MinHeap()

-    # Step 2: Iterate through each edge of the optimal MST
     for each edge in optimalMST.edges:
         # Remove the edge from the optimal MST
         tempMST = optimalMST.removeEdge(edge)

-        # Step 3: Try adding each other edge in the graph
+        # Try adding each other edge in the graph
         for each otherEdge in graph.edges:
             if otherEdge not in optimalMST:
                 # Add the edge to the temporary MST